minutemin/NoSQL-Social-Network-API/README.md

 - What problem does it solve?
 - What did you learn? -->

 This project was built to use NoSQL for a social network back end functionality using MongoDB and Mongoose with express.js and node.js.
-Users are able to be created in insomnia and users are able to create thoughts.
-For each thought, user can leave and remove a reaction.
+As a user, an account can be created in insomnia and users are able to create thoughts.
+Each thought can be paired with a user, and for each thought, users can leave and remove a reaction.
 Users are also able to add and remove friends to their friend's list.

 ## Table of Contents (Optional)